abinit/abinit/doc/tutorial/eph.md

 calculates the Eliashberg spectral function $\alpha^2F$.
 The $\alpha^2F$ function is similar to the density of states of the phonons, but is weighted according to the coupling of the phonons to the electrons.
-It is output to a file with suffix _A2F, which is ready to be represented using any graphical software (Xmgr, matlab, OpenDX...).
+It is output to a file with suffix
+\_A2F, which is ready to be represented using any graphical software (Xmgrace, matlab, OpenDX...).
 The first inverse moment of $\alpha^2F$ gives the global coupling strength, or mass renormalization factor, $\lambda$.
 From $\lambda$, using the [[cite:McMillan1968|McMillan formula]] as modified by [[cite:Allen1975|Allen and Dynes]]